open-forest-observatory/automate-metashape/README.md

 #### Enable GPUs for Accelerated Processing

 The use of graphical processing units (GPUs) can greatly increase the speed of photogrammetry processing.
-If your machine has GPU hardware, you will need to extra software so docker can find and use your GPUs.
+If your machine has GPU hardware, you will need extra software so docker can find and use your GPUs.
 For linux users please see [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-For Windows users
+For Windows users please see [this documentation](https://docs.docker.com/desktop/features/gpu/).
+For macOS user, it may not be possible to use your local GPU (Apple Silicon) through Docker.

 #### Run the Docker Container
+From a terminal, run this command:

 `docker run -v </host/data/dir>:/data -e AGISOFT_FLS=$AGISOFT_FLS --gpus all ghcr.io/open-forest-observatory/automate-metashape`

-and if you want to use GPUs for processing, also install the `nvidia-container-toolkit` (instructions [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html)).
+Here is a breakdown of the command:

+`docker run` is the command to run a docker image

+`-v </host/data/dir>:/data` is mounting a volume from your local computer into the container.
+We are mounting your directory that has the imagery and config file (</host/data/dir>) into the container at the path "/data".

+`-e AGISOFT_FLS=$AGISOFT_FLS` is declaring your floating license to use Metashape.
+We set the license info as an environmental variable earlier in these instructions (i.e., `export AGISOFT_FLS=<IP_address>:<port_number>`)

+--gpus

 If running Docker on Linux without `sudo` (as in this example), your user will need to be in the `docker` group.
 This can be achieved with `sudo usermod -a -G docker $USER` and then logging out and in, as explained [here](https://docs.docker.com/engine/install/linux-postinstall/).